New

 There are many reasons a device might not be able to connect to your WiFi.
 Here are some common ways to try to fix the problem:

-It’s possible you are not within range of a working node in your mesh WiFi or there is some obstacle between you and the closest node with a blue light.
-Environmental conditions – other electronics, wireless device usage by neighbors on the same WiFi channel - can also cause WiFi interference.
+It’s possible you are not within range of a working node in your mesh WiFi, or there is some obstacle between you and the closest node with a blue light.
+Environmental conditions – other electronics and wireless device usage by neighbors on the same WiFi channel – can also cause WiFi interference.

-- Your mesh network might have recently updated to a new firmware that doesn’t work with your older devices.
+• Your mesh network might have recently updated to a new firmware that doesn’t work with your older devices.
 Make sure the device has the most current operating system (phones and tablets) and current drivers for wireless adapters (computers).
-It’s possible that an old device might not work anymore.
+It’s possible that an older device may no longer function properly.
+To check, log in to the Linksys app or the router’s web interface.

-To check from the Linksys App: Go to the menu > Network Administration.
+• Linksys app: Go to the menu > Network Administration.
 Tap on each node to check the firmware version.
 If you have the latest version, an Up to date label will display.

-- Someone might have turned ON the MAC address filter on your network and not given the device access to WiFi.
-Talk to whoever controls settings in your network to see whether that could be the problem.
+• Someone might have turned ON the MAC address filter on your network and denied the device access to WiFi.
+Talk to whoever controls the settings in your network to see whether that could be the problem.
 To know more about MAC address filtering, click on the links below:

-For more information about common factors that affect your router's WiFi performance and what you can do about it, click here.
+For more information about common factors that affect your router's WiFi performance and to discover solutions, check our detailed guide.

 Scenario: